kiboschool/course-programming-1/src/lessons/organizing_code/readability_practices.md

 Estimated Time: 20 Minutes

-In this section, you will more about functions documentation and readability.
+In this section, you will learn more about functions documentation and readability.

 ## Argument Annotation
 Up to this lesson, we were using functions with direct arguments.